willyg302/ok/README.md

 ---

-A simple tool for cloning, copying, and initializing Python projects, because bootstrapping shouldn't be so gosh-durn hard.
+A simple tool for cloning, copying, and initializing projects, because bootstrapping shouldn't be so gosh-durn hard.
 Inspired by [init-skeleton](https://github.com/paulmillr/init-skeleton).

 ## Install